SuperShinyEyes/supershinyeyes.github.io/index.md

 - A story is the content—the arc, characters, and message.
 - Storytelling is the full experience your audience goes through: what they expect, how they feel during it, and how they react afterward.

-The same story can feel totally different depending on time, place, occasion, and a speaker.
-Great storytellers control the whole journey.
+The same story can feel completely different depending on the time, place, occasion, or speaker.
+Great storytellers control the entire journey.

 ### How to tell a story?
 Here is my framework:
 1. Who is the audience?
 What do they care about?
 What context might they be missing?
-Different groups bring different assumptioins.
+Different groups bring different assumptions.
 2. Why this story?
 Why should people care about it?
 What's at stake?
 3. What is the heart of the story?
 What emotion do you want them to feel?
 What reactions do you want them to do afterward?
 4. How can I tell this story authentically?
 Be yourself.
 Don't try to be someone else.